MacPractice/Pretty-CDA-Stylesheet/README.md

 * Conversion of languages from codes to language names
 * Bug fixes

 Fixes and enhancements are more than welcome, please submit a pull request.
+Licensed under the Apache License, Version 2.0, see xsl file for details.

 Here's some screenshots using one of the example CDA documents using the pretty stylesheet: